Reconstruction of piecewise constant layered conductivities in electrical impedance tomography: The setting

 Before giving a precise definition of PCLC type conductivities, we will start by defining the (closed) $\tau$-thinning and the outer $\tau$-layer of a set $E\subseteq \rum{R}^d$ as

-We now state a list of assumptions on a family of sets that will be used to represent layers of a conductivity coefficient. \begin{assumption} Let $\tau > 0$, $N\in\rum{N}$, and $\{D_j\}_{j=1}^N$ be sets satisfying: \begin{enumerate}[(i)] \item $D_j$ is the closure of a non-empty open set with piecewise $\mathscr{C}^\infty$-smooth boundary. \item $D_j$ has connected complement $\rum{R}^d\setminus D_j$. \item $D_{j+1} \subseteq H_\tau(D_j)$ for $j = 1,\dots,N-1$ and $D_1\subset \Omega$. \item Each set $D_j$ consists of finitely many connected components $\{D_{j,n}\}_{n=1}^{N_j}$. \end{enumerate} \end{assumption} Before continuing, we give a few remarks on these assumptions. \begin{remark}[Related to Assumption~\ref{assump}] \ \begin{enumerate}[(1)] \item The case $\Gamma = \partial\Omega$ allows $D_1\subseteq \overline{\Omega}$ with only minor modifications to the proof of Theorem~\ref{thm:findsupp}. \item Using $D_j$ as the closure of an open set, compared to a more general closed set, has the following immediate advantage: $B\cap D_j$ contains a non-empty open set for every open neighborhood $B$ of $x\in D_j$.
-This avoids some obvious pathological cases in the proof of Theorem~\ref{thm:findsupp}. \item Each connected component $D_{j,n}$ obviously also satisfies (i) and (ii) of Assumption~\ref{assump} and $\dist(\partial D_{j,n},D_{j+1})\geq\tau$. \item We will refer to $\tau>0$ as the \emph{minimal thickness} related to $\{D_j\}_{j=1}^N$. \end{enumerate} \end{remark}
+We now state a list of assumptions on a family of sets that will be used to represent layers of a conductivity coefficient. \begin{assumption} Let $\tau > 0$, $N\in\rum{N}$, and $\{D_j\}_{j=1}^N$ be sets in $\mathbb{R}^d$ satisfying: \begin{enumerate}[(i)] \item $D_j$ is the closure of a non-empty open set with piecewise $\mathscr{C}^\infty$-smooth boundary. \item $D_j$ has connected complement $\rum{R}^d\setminus D_j$. \item $D_{j+1} \subseteq H_\tau(D_j)$ for $j = 1,\dots,N-1$ and $D_1\subset \Omega$. \item Each set $D_j$ consists of finitely many connected components $\{D_{j,n}\}_{n=1}^{N_j}$. \end{enumerate} \end{assumption} Before continuing, we give a few remarks on these assumptions. \begin{remark}[Related to Assumption~\ref{assump}] \ \begin{enumerate}[(1)] \item While we do not allow cusps on $\partial\Omega$, there can be cusps on $\partial D_j$.
+This is because piecewise analytic functions allow cusps on interior interfaces~\cite[Section~3]{Kohn1985}. \item The case $\Gamma = \partial\Omega$ allows $D_1\subseteq \overline{\Omega}$ with only minor modifications to the proof of Theorem~\ref{thm:findsupp}. \item Using $D_j$ as the closure of an open set, compared to a more general closed set, has the following immediate advantage: $B\cap D_j$ contains a non-empty open set for every open neighborhood $B$ of $x\in D_j$.
+This avoids some obvious pathological cases in the proof of Theorem~\ref{thm:findsupp}. \item Each connected component $D_{j,n}$ obviously also satisfies (i) and (ii) of Assumption~\ref{assump} and $\dist(\partial D_{j,n},D_{j+1})\geq\tau$. \item We will refer to $\tau>0$ as the \emph{minimal thickness} related to $\{D_j\}_{j=1}^N$. \item The layering of the sets and $\tau>0$ is required for the proofs to be \emph{constructive}.
+Much milder conditions apply when obtaining non-constructive uniqueness and stability proofs via monotonicity-based arguments~\cite{Harrach_2019}. \end{enumerate} \end{remark}

 For a set $E\subseteq\rum{R}^d$ let $\chi_E$ denote the characteristic function on $E$.
 We now define the PCLC type conductivities. \begin{definition} Suppose $\{D_j\}_{j=1}^N$ satisfy Assumption~\ref{assump} with minimal thickness $\tau>0$, then we call $\gamma$ a \emph{piecewise constant layered conductivity} (PCLC), provided that